GuenterQuast/mPIXdaq/README.md

 number of pixels per cluster.
 The source used was a weakly radioactive stone from the Black Forest containing a small amount of Uranium and its decay products.
-The pixel map shown in the figure was sampled over a time of two seconds.
+The pixel map shown in the figure was sampled over a time of five seconds.
 The histogram in the lower-right corner shows how well the cluster types discriminate different types of radiation:  α rays in the green band with relatively low numbers of pixels pwr cluster, electrons (β) as long tracks with large numbers